'Dancing with the Stars': How Much Everyone Is Paid

 Tom Bergeron and Erin Andrews are the currents hosts of Dancing with the Stars.
 Bergeron has been the host since the show started in 2005.
 There have been four women hosts since the show began.

 According to reports, Bergeron, 63, makes $150,000 for each episode.
+That translates to about $1.6 million for an 11-episode season.
 It is hard to determine how much his current co-host, Erin Andrews, 40, makes.
 She is worth $20 million and has an annual salary of $2 million.
 However, those amounts are not all from hosting the reality show.
 She earns most of her money by being a sportscaster.

 Women Hosts Along With Tom Bergeron

 The three main judges who have been with Dancing with the Stars for all 27 seasons are Head Judge Len Goodman, 75, Bruno Tonioli, 62, and Carrie Ann Inaba, 50.
 The show is the American version of the British television series Strictly Come Dancing, which Goodman and Tonioli are also on.